dceejay/RedMap/README.md

  - **popup** : html to fill the popup if you don't want the automatic default of the properties list.
  - **label** : displays the contents as a permanent label next to the marker, or
  - **tooltip** : displays the contents when you hover over the marker.
 (Mutually exclusive with label.
 Label has priority)
  - **contextmenu** : an html fragment to display on right click of marker - defaults to delete marker.
 You can specify `$name` to pass in the name of the marker.
-Set to `""` to disable.
+Set to `""` to disable just this instance.

 Any other `msg.payload` properties will be added to the icon popup text box.
 This can be overridden by using the **popup** property to supply your own html content.